fdw/rofimoji/README.md

 ## Rofi theming
 By default, `rofimoji` re-uses the existing rofi configuration, but you can pass your own using `--selector-args` (for example `--selector-args="-theme ~/your-rofi-theme.rasi"`).

-If you would like a more character-focussed theme, you can use packaged [`grid.rasi`](https://github.com/fdw/rofimoji/blob/main/src/picker/contrib/grid.rasi) together with the `--hidden-descriptions` paramter.
+If you would like a more character-focused theme, you can use packaged [`grid.rasi`](https://github.com/fdw/rofimoji/blob/main/src/picker/contrib/grid.rasi) together with the `--hidden-descriptions` parameter.
 This theme still imports the existing `rofi` configuration but moves the entries into a grid.
 Of course, you can base your own theme on this.
 (If you have improvements, please open a PR!)
 To use the arrow keys in `rofi` only for the grid and not the query, pass these `-selector-args`: `-kb-row-left Left -kb-row-right Right -kb-move-char-back Control+b -kb-move-char-forward Control+f`.

 ![Screenshot of rofimoji with a grid theme](screenshot-grid.png?raw=true)